IepIweidieng/TJAPlayer3/tja.md

   #GRADATION(End) // Optional sometimes
   ```

+If a static effect of a command is specified to be interpolated, the static effect will be overridden by the command-time version of the same effect with the time position relative to the beginning of the gradation group.

 *Unspecified*: Which commands are supported by the `#GRADATION` command.

 Commands supporting the `#GRADATION` command in TaikoManyGimmicks: